Last Updated on February 23, 2025 by Marybeth

 Included with your stay is a seasonally heated pool with a large sundeck, picnic and BBQ areas, yard games such as cornhole and shuffleboard.
 Use of beach chairs, umbrellas and beach towels are also complimentary.”

 Vintage 1959 Periwinkle Cottages are located just across the street from the Ding Darling National Wildlife Refuge on a shady street down which the beach is a 5 minute walk.
-One cottage sleeps 2, one cottage sleeps 6-8, and two sleep 4, with a separate bedroom and a sleeper sofa.
+Two cottages sleeps 2, and two sleep 4.
 Amenities include full kitchens, screened porches, A/C, high def TVs, beach chairs, beach cart & cooler, beach umbrella, Weber charcoal grill, high speed WiFi.
-Complimentary use, at your own risk, single-speed bicycles, tricycles and bike helmets.
 Periwinkle Cottages accommodate adults and children ages 13 and up.

 ‘Tween Waters Inn Island Resort

-On our Must Visit SOON list, Island View Cottages have come onto the lodging scene just recently to much fanfare because of the outstanding job the owners did totally renovating the old Ferndale Lodge (a basic beige fisherman’s lodge) bringing us this amazing property like no other.
+Island View Cottages have come onto the lodging scene to much fanfare because of the outstanding job the owners did totally renovating the old Ferndale Lodge (a basic beige fisherman’s lodge) bringing us this amazing property like no other.
 Besides the peaceful grounds overlooking the Indian River (Intracoastal Waterway) and the outlying spoil islands dotting the river, each cottage has been completely re-imagined by a different local or international designer, making them all completely unique.
 As you scroll through each cottage tour (I’ve done that 29 times) you’ll be almost unable to choose which cottage you like best, believe me.
 Go there now and scroll through.

 Amenities include fully equipped kitchens with two burner induction cook-tops, refrigerator, toaster, microwave, coffee, complimentary parking, boat slips, and WiFi.